Other supporting policy and mapping updates

 Cultural heritage resources and archaeological resources are non-renewable.
 They provide an important link to Peel’s history and culture.

 Indigenous peoples have a unique relationship with the land and its resources.
-We will update The Official Plan to better recognize their heritage, treaty rights and unique relationship to Peel’s land and resources.
+We updated the Official Plan to better recognize their heritage, treaty rights and unique relationship to Peel’s land and resources.

 - Updating and adding various definitions related to cultural heritage policies, such as built heritage resources and areas of archaeological potential.